wp-plugins/login-page-styler/readme.txt

 Customize your login page matching your theme,Your registration, log in, and password recovery pages will all match the rest of your website.
 </br></br>

+You can use 24 features in free version and in premium version you can use all stated features.
+<strong> <a href='http://web-settler.com/login-page-styler/'>Premium version</a> </strong>
+* Supports full features.

 <strong>Features</strong>

 * Plugin on/off.